ROSbot 2 PRO - quick start

 - carrying case

-- ROSbot 2 (with optional 3D camera and LiDAR already assembled)
+- ROSbot 2 PRO (with optional 3D camera and LiDAR already assembled)

 - Wi-Fi 2.4GHz antenna